Getting a new electric vehicle is exciting. You want to skip the gas station and start waking up to a full battery every morning.

 - The right wire: Southwire 6 AWG copper THHN is the common specification.
 We size this up for long runs to limit voltage drop.

 - The right conduit: We route Schedule 40 PVC cleanly across the top of the wall or through an attic where it makes sense.
+We also install chargers like the Wallbox Pulsar Plus that pair well with hardwired setups.
 Installers must never sprawl conduit across a finished living space.

 - A grounding electrode: This electrode must be properly bonded to prevent electric shock.